The major reggae event on the French Riviera, at the Pinède in Juan-les-Pins — no edition in 2026, return announced for 2027

 The Big Reggae Festival was born in 1995 in Juan-les-Pins, on the French Riviera, driven by the passion of Thierry Guidicelli and the collaboration between Mediacom, the largest reggae producer in France, and Pie des Arts, a local organizer.
-For nearly thirty years, the festival has established itself as the major reggae gathering in the south of France, presenting the best of the international reggae scene at each edition in the enchanting setting of the Pinède in Antibes Juan-les-Pins.
+For nearly thirty years, the festival established itself as the major reggae event in the south of France, presenting the best of the international reggae scene at each edition in the enchanting setting of the Pinède of Antibes Juan-les-Pins.

-The Big Reggae Festival takes place at the Pinède Gould, the same mythical venue that hosts Jazz à Juan.
-Under the century-old pine trees, a few meters from the Mediterranean, the festival offers a unique atmosphere combining roots music, Mediterranean sweetness, and a spirit of sharing.
-The gates open at 7 PM for an evening that lasts late into the night, in a relaxed and friendly atmosphere.
+The Big Reggae Festival took place at the Pinède Gould, the same mythical venue that hosts Jazz à Juan.
+Under the centuries-old umbrella pines, a few meters from the Mediterranean, the festival offered a unique atmosphere blending roots music, Mediterranean gentleness, and a spirit of sharing.
+Doors opened at 7 PM for an evening that extended late into the night, in a relaxed and benevolent atmosphere.

 The festival takes place at the Pinède Gould, boulevard Baudoin, 06160 Juan-les-Pins.